Klingon: Homeworld

 The Klingon homeworld has been given several names; according to Marc Okrand, the planet would have been referred to in several ways, just as Earth is referred to variously as "the world" or "Terra".
 Early Star Trek literature referred to the planet as Klinzhai, but The Next Generation episode "Heart of Glory" called the planet Kling.
-The film Star Trek VI: The Undiscovered Country established the name as Kronos; Okrand later devised the Klingon transliteration "Qo'noS".
+The film Star Trek VI: The Undiscovered Country established the name as Kronos; Okrand later devised the Klingon transliteration Qo'noS.

 In Star Trek Into Darkness, the planet's name is both spelled and spoken by Starfleet personnel as Kronos.

-According to the non-canon "Klingon for the Galactic Traveler", Qo'noS (said to be in the Omega Leonis star system) is depicted as green when viewed from space.
+According to the non-canon Klingon for the Galactic Traveler, Qo'noS (said to be in the Omega Leonis star system) is depicted as green when viewed from space.
 It includes a lone, huge land mass with a vast ocean, a severely tilted axis that causes wild seasonal changes, a turbulent atmosphere and extremes of both warm and frigid weather.
 The planet is also home to the Capital City of the Klingon Empire, which features prominently in several episodes of The Next Generation and Deep Space Nine.
 In Star Trek Into Darkness, one province of Qo'noS is depicted as an unpopulated and abandoned post-industrial sprawl.
 A moon, Praxis, about 1/4 of the diameter of Qo'noS is seen in orbit.
 Its destruction was a plot point in the film The Undiscovered Country, the after-effects driving the plot of the film and later events in the television series Star Trek: The Next Generation.

+In Star Trek: Starfleet Academy, Qo'noS is revealed to have been destroyed in the Burn along with several other worlds, leaving the Klingons an endangered species.
+In "Vox in Excelso", the Klingons settle on a new homeworld in Federation space, Faan Alpha, which is stated to have virtually identical conditions to Qo'noS.